rm511130/Physna_Training/README.md

 <kbd>![matches_xx58949](./images/matches_xx58949_v2.gif)</kbd>

 5. Per the animation shown above, there are 3 types of matches offered to you.
-The first one is a _**3D Geometric Match**_ which is sometimes reffered to as _**Match**_ or _**Part-to-Part Match**_.
+The first one is a _**3D Geometric Match**_ which is sometimes referred to as _**Match**_ or _**Part-to-Part Match**_.
 It helps you find models that are geometrically similar to each other.
 Observe the animation above to see where Physna places the threshold control (box #5), where the match percentages are displayed (box #7), and where the metadata is displayed (boxes #8).
 In this example model _**58949xx**_ matches 100% of the geometry of model _**xx58949**_.
 The former is out of stock and the latter is in stock, so you have found a suitable substitute for an out-of-stock part.
 Note that the two models come from different suppliers and have different part names.
-This is a very common scenario among F1000 companies.
+This is a common scenario among F1000 companies.

 6. Let's now look at the _**3D Geometric Part Match**_.
-It's often reffered to as _**Part-in-Part Match**_.
+It's often referred to as _**Part-in-Part Match**_.
 Observe the animation shown below and try to repeat the same steps using your computer.

    <kbd>![Part Match and Compare](./images/part_match_n_compare_xx58949_v2.gif)</kbd>